Code Copied

 Overhydration can lead to hyponatremia, but it can also be caused by kidney disease, heart failure, and the ingestion of Thiazide diuretics, or water pills.

 Such severe symptoms highlight the important role sodium has as a messenger for the brain and regulator for body fluids.
+Though sodium does not hydrate you directly, it plays a vital role in how your body maintains fluid levels.

 If sodium draws too much fluid to the blood, it’ll cause a rise in blood volume and force the heart to work harder pumping that blood around the body.
 The increased weight of that blood puts a strain on vital organs, causing the condition known as hypertension, or high blood pressure.